 Non-employee Directors are not eligible to receive awards under the LTIP other than an annual grant of 300 shares of Common Stock (subject to anti-dilution adjustments).
-These grants are designed to comply with the provisions of Rule 16b-3 and are made at the conclusion of each regular annual meeting of Shareholders to incumbent non-employee Directors who will continue to serve on the Board of Directors thereafter.
+These grants are designed to comply with the provisions of Rule 16b-3 and are made at the conclusion of each regular annual meeting of

+Shareholders to incumbent non-employee Directors who will continue to serve on the Board of Directors thereafter.
 The shares of Common Stock will be issued for past service by the non-employee Directors and without payment of any purchase price.
 Partial year service will be prorated accordingly.
-Assuming the amendment and restatement of the LTIP is approved by the Shareholders, each incumbent non-employee Director will receive a grant of 300 shares of Common Stock effective upon the conclusion of the Annual Meeting.
+Assuming the amendment and restatement of the LTIP is approved by the Shareholders, each incumbent non-employee Director will receive a grant of up to 300 shares of Common Stock effective upon the conclusion of the Annual Meeting and based upon service during the prior year.